 Certificates for exams taken in the summer will be available for collection from mid-November each year.
-See Certificate Collection Letter for 2018.
+Download the CERTIFICATE COLLECTION letter for Leavers 2019.

 Certificates collected by candidates cannot be replaced by the school.
 It is the candidates' responsibility to request replacement documents directly from the Awarding Body.
 There is a charge of approximately £45 per certificate.
 You may find useful information on how to request replacement certificates here or click below ‘AQA Exam Records’.

 GCSE and A-Level exams are held in May and June for most subjects.
 The October/November season is open for internal students only.
 We offer BTEC retakes for some courses in January.
 Entry forms for retakes in January (BTEC) and June (all qualifications) are now updated for the new academic year.

 - Exam Entry Form JUNE 2020 INTERNAL

 Please see below for the Summer 2020 Exams Timetable.

 In 2020 the summer exams contingency day is Wednesday 24 June.
 This means that all exam candidates must be available to sit exams from the date of their first exam up to and including Wednesday 24 June 2020.
 This decision is not a school decision and applies to all students in all schools.

 When planning for holidays, bear in mind that candidates are not eligible for enhanced grading where they choose not to be available for the rescheduled examination(s).